Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: A little foray into the land of clones

 Let \(f_s:(B_{\infty})^{n} \to B_{\infty}\) be an isomorphism, \(t_s:= f_s^{-1}s\), and \(g_s:= 1_{B_{\infty}}\) (the identity function on $B_{\infty}$).
 Then \(f_st_sg_s=f_sf_s^{-1}sg_s=s\), \(f_s,g_s\in \Poly(B_{\infty})\) and \(t_s\in \End(B_{\infty})\).
 Let \(B\) be a neighbourhood of \(t_s\) in \(\End(B_{\infty})\).
 Then

 for some \(a_i, b_i\in B_{\infty}\) and finite \(k\).
 Since

 it follows that $f_sBg_s$ is a neighbourhood of $s$.

-{\bf (ii).} The monoid $\End(B_{\infty})$ has automatic continuity with respect to the pointwise topology and the class of second countable topological semigroups; see~\thref{AC-Boolean}.
-The proof of this part of the theorem then follows by a similar argument to Theorem~\ref{AC-cantor-clone}(ii).
+\textbf{(\ref{AC-Boolean-clone-ii}).} The monoid $\End(B_{\infty})$ has automatic continuity with respect to the pointwise topology and the class of second countable topological semigroups; see~\cref{AC-Boolean}.
+The proof of this part of the theorem then follows by a similar argument to \cref{AC-cantor-clone}\eqref{AC-cantor-clone-ii}.

-{\bf (iii).} Suppose that \(\Poly(B_\infty)\) is equipped with a second countable Hausdorff clone topology $\T$.
-By part (ii), $\T$ is contained in the usual pointwise topology.
+\textbf{(\ref{AC-Boolean-clone-iii}).} Suppose that \(\Poly(B_\infty)\) is equipped with a second countable Hausdorff clone topology $\T$.
+By part \eqref{AC-Boolean-clone-ii}, $\T$ is contained in the usual pointwise topology.